dataforseo/TypeScriptClient/docs/interfaces/IBacklinksDomainIntersectionInfo.md

 > **`optional`** **rank**: `number`

-rank of the target
+rank referred to the target from the POST array indicates the rank that the referring domain (target above) refers to your target from the POST array;
 rank is calculated based on the method for node ranking in a linked database – a principle used in the original Google PageRank algorithm learn more about the metric and how it is calculated in this help center article

 #### Source

-main.ts:145029
+main.ts:147878

 ***